cudoventures/cudos-docs/docs/node/overview/validator-mechanics.md

 id: validator-mechanics
 ---

-The current maximum number of Validators is 100.
-We are actively recruiting Validators to the CUDOS network.
-Increasing the number of Validators increases decentralisation, security and integrity of the network.

-You can view current Validators on the [**CUDOS Mainnet explorer**](https://explorer.cudos.org/).
-Validators are ranked based on the amount of tokens delegated to them including self-delegations.

 ## Increasing self-delegated or delegated stake

-Increasing the amount of CUDOS staked to a node increases its **Voting Power**.
+Increasing the amount of tokens staked to a node increases its **Voting Power**.
 Increasing Voting Power increases the likelihood of being selected by the consensus process to propose blocks and hence **earn the most rewards**.

 A Validator can collect a `commission fee` from its Delegators.
-The parameters for this can be set when a staking transaction is performed at Step 6 above and using `cudos-noded`.

 ## Block proposer selection